astronomer/airflow-guides/guides/soda-data-quality.md

   schema: MY_SCHEMA
 ```

 Save the YAML instructions above in a filed called `configuration.yml` and make it available to your Airflow environment.
-Astro CLI users can place the file into the `/include` directory.
+If you use the Astro CLI, you can do this by placing the file into the `/include` directory of your Astro project.

 ### Step 2: Create the checks file

-You can define your data quality checks using the [many checks available for Soda CL](https://docs.soda.io/soda-cl/soda-cl-overview.html).
-If you cannot find a predefined metric or check that works for your use case, you can create a user-defined check using SQL as shown below.
+You can define your data quality checks using the [many preset checks available for Soda CL](https://docs.soda.io/soda-cl/soda-cl-overview.html).
+If you cannot find a preset metric or check that works for your use case, you can create a custom check using SQL as shown below.

 ```YAML
 checks for example_table: